NoeltHS/Test/frequently-asked-questions/frequently-asked-questions.md

 {: .text-red-300 }
 {: .no_toc }
 To update your roles in the Discord server, run the command **/getrole** in [#bot-commands](https://discord.com/channels/323081832071561216/600727310890565644).

-### Jupiter or TSA seem to be down.
-Where can I find the status of all Jupiter and TSA services?
-{: .text-red-300 }
-{: .no_toc }
-The status of all Jupiter and TSA services can be found [here](https://status.bloxstreet.store/).

 ### Are previously blacklisted and banned individuals, as well as reformed and resigned HRs, allowed to utilize their points to claim a rank they have not previously acquired?
 {: .text-red-300 }